 Residence Assistants (RAs): RAs are so much more than floor-supervisors; they are a core element of student life.
 RAs are caring, open, fun-loving people who love God and serving others, and they are residence students’ go-to people for help, information, etc. RAs also bring an element of fun to the res-life experience by planning floor events throughout the year, such as potlucks, outings, seasonal festivities, and more.

-Commuter Assistants (CAs): CAs are student leaders among the commuter students; their objective is to create opportunities through which commuters are able to gather together and interact with other students, staff and faculty within the CMU community.
-They also work to serve the commuter student population through advocacy, orientation to the CMU campus, and general assistance.
-CAs meet on a regular basis to discuss issues and concerns relating to the commuter student body and to plan a variety of events for commuters to participate in throughout the year.
+Commuter Assistants (CAs): CAs are student leaders among the commuter population; their objective is to create opportunities through which commuters are able to gather together and interact with their peers, and the staff and faculty.
+CAs work to serve the commuter student population through advocacy, orientation to the CMU campus, and general assistance.
+CAs meet weekly to discuss issues and concerns relating to the commuter student body and to plan a variety of events for commuters to participate in throughout the year.

-Fellowship Groups: Fellowship groups are small groups of students who meet regularly for the purpose of growing in relationship with God and each other.
+Fellowship Group Leaders (FGLs): FGLs are students who lead small groups of peers who meet for the purpose of growing in relationship with God and each other.
 Fellowship group members care for and support one another through sharing and prayer.
 They also study the Bible, worship together, do service projects, and have social events, depending on the particular focus of the group.
 Special focus groups (e.g., for married students, international students, off-campus students, survivors of violence, etc.) are organized where there is interest.

 Print This Page